theleadio/corona-frontend/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

 1. We follow a simplified git-flow for our workflow, using `dev`, `staging` and `master` branches for development, staging and production site respectively. `dev` branch is used to consolidate all the changes from different Pull Request and `staging` branch is for QA before all the new changes go live.
 2. Please make your Pull Request to `dev` branch.
 3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Translation Process

+1. We use a [spreadsheet in Google Sheets](https://docs.google.com/spreadsheets/d/12_yx09THl9qcBboJvvBwPTY63MfKIIB8WzEDstIOI6s/edit#gid=0) to capture the translation to all supported languages, so you should start there.
+When translating, keep in mind these guidelines:
+    * Be mindful that what's entered in the spreadsheet will be displayed on the website as it, so do not put any comment/remark in the cells.
+If you want to add a comment, you can use the "insert note" or "comment" functions, which will appear when you right-click the cell.
+    * Text that are enclosed with `{}` are just placeholders and must not be translated.
+They will be replaced by actual values (e.g. `{number} new cases` will become `5 new cases` if the number of cases is 5).
+Therefore, do not remove the placeholder in the translation and make sure it's part of the translated text.
+    * You can use the token in different order if it makes sense in the translated language (e.g. for `+{number} new cases`, in some alien language, it reads as `sesac +5 wen`, then you can write it as `sesac +{number} wen` )
+    * Currently, translated text doesn't support line breaks, so all the text needs to be in one line
+    * If you need to use quote `"`, please prepend it with a backslash `\` (e.g. `\"text\"` instead of `"text"` )

+2. If you want to add a new language, please add a new column to the spreadsheet and update the translation test with the new locale [here](test/CheckTranslations.spec.js).
+If you're unsure how to do this, then send a message on the #translation Slack channel

+3. Our team will regularly run a job to incorporate the translations to the codebase

 ## Code of Conduct